netdata/netdata/docs/contributing/style-guide.md

   Netdata can and cannot do, and emphasize technical accuracy over hard sells and marketing jargon.
 - **Passionate** writing is strong and direct.
 Be a champion for the product or feature you're writing about, and let your unique personality and writing style shine.
 - **Playful** writing is friendly, thoughtful, and engaging.
-Feel free to not take yourself too seriously, as long as it's not at the expense of Netdata or any of its users.
+Don't take yourself too seriously, as long as it's not at the expense of Netdata or any of its users.
 - **Respectful** writing treats people the way you want to be treated.
 Prioritize giving solutions and answers as quickly as possible.